RoboJackets/membership-agreement/agreement.md

 - Exits and walkways must be kept clear of furniture or workpieces for safe passage during an emergency.
 - Never modify any tool, and especially, never remove safety devices from tools.
 - If you see someone working in an unsafe manner, you must gently correct them as a colleague.
-If you feel uncomfortable with such, please contact your team leadership or Dr. Cunefare and inform them of the situation.
+If you feel uncomfortable doing so, please contact your team leadership or Dr. Cunefare and inform them of the situation.

 ## Student Competition Center Facility Rules